FRRouting/frr/doc/user/evpn.rst

 .. code-block:: shell

-   ip link set vxbr0 address 11:22:33:44:55:66
+   ip link set br0 address 11:22:33:44:55:66
-   ip link set vx0 address 11:22:33:44:55:66
+   ip link set vxlan0 address 11:22:33:44:55:66
-   ip link set vxbr0 up
+   ip link set br0 up
-   ip link set vx0 up
+   ip link set vxlan0 up

 Lastly, the vlan_tunnel setting allows creation of a mapping between a VNI (global identifier) and a VLAN (local identifier).
-To function, this requires the `external` setting when creating the VXLAN device.
+To function, this requires the ``external`` setting when creating the VXLAN device.

 .. code-block:: shell

    #and the last key setting for SVD here is "vlan_tunnel"
-   bridge link set dev vx0 vlan_tunnel on neigh_suppress on learning off
+   bridge link set dev vxlan0 vlan_tunnel on neigh_suppress on learning off

 And also create our vrfs.